Cancer Research UK logo.

 Stage 3 breast cancer

-Stage 3 means that the cancer has spread from the breast to the lymph nodes Open a glossary item close to the breast, to the skin of the breast or to the chest wall.
+Stage 3 means that the cancer has spread from the breast to the close to the breast, to the skin of the breast or to the chest wall.
 It is also called locally advanced breast cancer.

 The stage of a cancer tells you how big it is and how far it has spread.
 It helps your doctor decide the best treatment for you.
 There are different systems used in the UK to stage breast cancer.
 Stage 3 is part of the number staging system.
 Doctors may also use the TNM staging system.